Dear Friends,

 Fr.
 Jamie has served at St. Stephen’s since 2008, first as Priest-in-Charge and as Rector since 2019.

 Fr.
 Jamie’s spirituality is squarely centered on a deep love for God, a passionate following of Jesus and an all-encompassing respect for all people and living beings.
 As he preaches again and again: “Love God.
 Love others.
 It’s really just that simple.”
-He has a passion for liturgy, especially the Mass, and has worked hard throughout his life toward full-inclusion of all people within the Church.
+He has worked hard throughout his life toward full-inclusion of all people within the Church.

 Fr.
 Jamie is a long-time vegan and a committed advocate for animal rights.